Model View Controller for SwiftUI

 That actually works.

-• If the View is refreshed, the value of cow will update using the init (the VM closure will still get created and dropped w/o being used).
+(the VM closure will still get created and dropped w/o being used). - And if the

 Something is clearly going wrong here, there has to be a better way!